ajfisher/datatium/slides.md

 [jonrawlinson](http://www.flickr.com/photos/london/106913032)

 Notes:

-Responsive design at the moment is all about my device, not about me and what I want.
-We spend more time reacting to whether I have a mobile and what orientation I'm holding it than we do thinking about the service the web application is delivering to me and the context I'm in when I'm using it.
+Responsive design is still all about my device, not about me and what I want.
+We spend more time reacting to whether I have a mobile and what orientation I'm holding it or what fancy new framework is in fashion this month that I can use to build it than we do thinking about the service the web application is delivering to me and the context I'm in when I'm using it.

 ---